CBPFGMS/cbpfgms.github.io/cbpfbp/README.md

 There are two parameters:

-**`data-yearStart`**: defines the year depicted by the data visualisation.
+**`data-year`**: defines the year depicted by the data visualisation.
 The value has to be the year with century as a decimal number, such as:

- `"2017"`
+ `"2018"`

+Alternatively, for defining a period, provide two years (with century) separated by comma.
+For instance:

+`"2016, 2018"`

+Will create a chart showing all donations from 2016 to 2018 (both start and end values included).
+If the years are not in the correct sequence the datavis will take the smallest value as the start year and the biggest value as the end year.

+If the provided value is not a valid number or if the provided period is not separated by a comma, the datavis will default to the current year.

-For the accepted values please refer to the data API.
+For the accepted values for the years/periods please refer to the data API.

 **`data-responsive`**: defines if the SVG stretches to the width of the containing element.
 Accepted values:

 - `"true"`: the SVG will stretch to the width of the element containing the code snippet.
-- `"false"`: the SVG will be created with a fixed size, which is 1160px width and 750px height.
+- `"false"`: the SVG will be created with a fixed size, which is 743px width and 600px height.

+Note: On Internet Explorer this parameter will default to `"false"`, meaning that the SVG will not be responsive.

-*Recommended size*: 1160px x 750px.
+*Recommended size*: 743px x 600px.

 ## CSS